ravendb/docs/version_3/docs/client-api/commands/patches/how-to-use-javascript-to-patch-your-documents.markdown

-# Patches: How to use JavaScript to patch your documents?
+# Client API : Patches: How to use JavaScript to patch your documents?

 TODO